Content

 Hair loss can be frustrating, especially when you don’t know why it’s happening.

-Many factors can contribute to hair loss conditions, including thin around the temples.
+Many factors can contribute to hair loss conditions, including thinning around the temples.
 These include:

 Genetics